rectorphp/getrector-com/resources/blog/posts/2023/2023-09-04-5-common-mistakes-in-rector-config-and-how-to-avoid-them.md

 ---
 id: 55
-title: "5 Rector Config Common Mistakes and How to Avoid Them"
+title: "5 Common Mistakes in Rector Config and How to Avoid Them"
 perex: |
     Rector is becoming a standard tool to automate PHP/package upgrades and code quality improvements.
 Last month, we crossed 60 000 downloads a day.